 While the flowers at Hershey Gardens are enjoying the rain, you and the family can head indoors to the Milton & Catherine Hershey Conservatory, which houses seasonally changing exhibits in Educational & Horticultural Wing, a Welcome Pavilion, and a Garden Shop.
 In the Butterfly Atrium, you can walk among 500-600 butterflies from around the globe!

 If you have your heart set on being Hersheypark HappySM, they’re open rain or shine!
 Rides like the Carrousel, the Fender Bender, the Kissing TowerSM, and the Whip are under the cover of a roof.
-Reese’s Xtreme Cup Challenge®, where you take aim at targets, and the Laff TrakkSM, the nation’s first indoor, spinning, glow-coaster, offer enclosed thrills!
+Experience indoor thrills at the new Reese’s CupfusionSM where you work together to protect the Reese's Peanut Butter Cup factory from foes, and try Laff TrakkSM, the nation’s first indoor, spinning, glow-coaster!
 There’re also several spots to catch a performance, hundreds of arcade games to test your luck, and delicious food spots with covered seating.
-Don’t forget about the creature exhibits at ZooAmerica®, included in your Hersheypark® admission.
-And if the rain doesn’t let up, Hersheypark® issues a Return Visit Voucher when major rides and attractions close for a continuous 60 minutes.
+Don’t forget about the creature exhibits at ZooAmerica®, included in your Hersheypark admission.
+And if the rain doesn’t let up, Hersheypark may issue a Return Visit Voucher when major rides and attractions close for a continuous 60 minutes.

 The Hershey Story: Museum on Chocolate Avenue